AnanthaRajuC/Useful-Softwares-Tools-list/README.md

 - <a href="https://slack.com/" target="_blank" >Slack</a> Slack brings all your communication together in one place. ...
 A messaging app for teams

 - <a href="https://trello.com/" target="_blank" >Trello</a> Communicate, collaborate, and get anything you need to get done.
 Trello is a visual way to update and see progress on all your projects.

+- <a href="https://trello.com/" target="_blank" >Speaker Deck</a> Speaker Deck is the best way to share presentations online.